 We didn’t know this until it was too late to back out.
 About halfway through our Dades Gorge trek, we arrived at tricky part

 “We have to go down there?”

-And so here we were, peering down this gap in front of us.
+And so, here we were, peering down this gap in front of us.
 Our guide was adamant that the only option was to somehow get down through this narrow pass and back to the valley floor.
-It was clear to our amateur gorge scaling minds that there were no footholds that we would be able to use to get down.
+It was clear to our amateur minds that there were no footholds that we would be able to use to get down.
 How wrong we were.

 From then on in, it was easy.
 We took our time, and we genuinely marvelled at some of the places we came across.
 The rock formations and colours were truly mesmerising and beautiful, and we could easily saunter through the gorge at our own pace, soaking it all up.

 A couple of hours later, we finally clambered out of the other side of the gorge, invigorated by our experience.
-From then on in, we trekked through dried out river beds and sweeping landscapes, a majestic part of Morocco and a place we would love to return to explore further!
+From then on, we trekked through dried out river beds and sweeping landscapes.
+It was a majestic part of Morocco, and a place we would love to return to explore further!